Universemul/readablesize/README.md

 ## Contributing

-Whether reporting bugs, discussing improvements and new ideas or writing extensions: Contributions to FlashDB are welcome!
+Whether reporting bugs, discussing improvements and new ideas or writing extensions: Contributions are welcome!
 Here's how to get started:

 1. Check for open issues or open a fresh issue to start a discussion around a feature idea or a bug
 2. Fork the repository on Github, create a new branch off the master branch and start making your changes (known as GitHub Flow)